Privacy friendly phone, desktop and services

 My e-mails provider is Combell where my personal domain is registered.

 Running /e/ on a Fairphone which is really smooth.
 In all fairness, I do like the look and feel of LineageOS a bit more, but it's still great.
 The Pine64 is also interesting, but then for the laptop only since I've tried an Ubuntu based phone in the past which was quite disappointing.

-- General: Signal, K-9 Mail, VLC, Open Camera, Simple mobile tools calendar, andOTP, Jitsi Meet, Nextcloud (with DAVx5), c:geo and (of course) Indigenous.
+- General: Signal, K-9 Mail, VLC, Open Camera, Simple mobile tools calendar, andOTP, Jitsi Meet, Element, Nextcloud (with DAVx5), c:geo and (of course) Indigenous.

 - Ad blocking: personalDNSfilter.
 Works amazing and has great flexibility.
 I've also added 0.0.0.0 *.facebook.com.
 I smiled when I added that line.

 - I'm not a fan of the default launcher, so I run a slightly modified version of the Trebuchet launcher from LineageOS.

 That's practically the full list I have installed.
 I'm hardly distracted anymore by my phone, apart from playing Wordfeud which is a big hit with the family.
 Feel free to challenge me, swentel is my username.

 Itsme could be installed using the Aurora store.
 It's a useful tool to login into my bank accounts or government services.
 I still think they should offer a non mobile solution, like. e.g. Signal desktop has, because relying on a phone alone is annoying and a bit weird IMO.
 (Look again at the second introduction movie, it even becomes more weirder in my opinion: someone working on a tablet, then having to switch to a phone .. really .. it's just silly).